 What if I have remote employees in several states?
 In other countries?

 This is where those personal holidays can come in handy.
-You certainly don’t want an employee feeling uncomfortable for taking a faith-based holiday off, nor do you really want them using their vacation time, since that seems a bit unfair.
-Further, the fewer personal details you know about your employees (such as religious preferences), the less likely you are to accidentally discriminate.
+You certainly don’t want an employee feeling uncomfortable for taking a faith-based holiday off, nor do you want them using their vacation time since that seems a bit unfair.
+Further, the fewer personal details you know about your employees, such as religious preferences, the less likely you are to discriminate accidentally.

-What if someone goes over the provided amount of PTO?
+What if someone uses more than the provided PTO amount?

-Some employers allow people to go into vacation time “debt”… others do not and then have the employee take unpaid time off.
-Whatever you decide, just be consistent – don’t play favorites and keep it fair to avoid issues.
+Some employers allow people to go into vacation time “debt;” others do not and then have the employee take unpaid time off.
+Whatever you decide, just be consistent; don’t play favorites, and keep it fair to avoid unfair and/or inconsistent practices.

 Consider other options if there is a pressing need for time off, such as flex time or working from home.
 This may be appropriate if, for example, someone has an ill family member.

 Yes, you can set your policy to work that way.
-When it comes to vacation time, it is very normal for employees with longer tenure or higher ranking roles to have more paid vacation time than more junior or newer employees.
-For example, if you were to hire a COO, the new COO would probably require more than the typical 10 days off for vacation time.
+When it comes to vacation time, it is normal for employees with longer tenure or higher-ranking roles to have more paid vacation time offered to them upfront than other employees.
+For example, if you were to hire a chief operating officer (COO), the new COO would probably require more than the typical 10 days off for vacation time.
 This is a great example of why PTO is a benefit offering that can flex as needed.